mhannum72/mylunch/README.md

   to the browser.
 The user's results can be tailored to suit them: that is, if we know the users home address, or where the request is being made from, the resulting list of restaurants can be tailored to that.
+* I will have to come up with a data format for this.
 * Optimize the 'first-page-upload' case - you only have to wait for the timestamp of the upload .. you can shift everything down & derive nextpage from the picture that was shifted off.